xmpham/NEUROHUBWIKICLONE/Get-a-NeuroHub-account.md

 ![](https://github.com/neurohub/neurohub_documentation/blob/master/images/cbrain_login.png)

 After completing these steps, everything necessary should be set up and you should be ready to start using NeuroHub!

+### Questions or Issues?
+For any questions or issues related to the registration process for accessing the UK Biobank data though the McGill agreement, please contact the NeuroHub team by email at ukbiobank.neurohub@mcin.ca.

+For any questions or issues specifically related to accessing the NeuroHub portal, please contact the NeuroHub team by email at info@neurohub.ca.